Anonymous UserCertified Adjunct Faculty, School of Engineering and Computing at a university

 Earn 20 points

 Blackboard Collaborate is ranked 11th in Virtual Meetings with 2 reviews while TeamViewer is ranked 1st in Virtual Meetings with 12 reviews.
 Blackboard Collaborate is rated 8.0, while TeamViewer is rated 9.4.
 The top reviewer of Blackboard Collaborate writes "Great for online learning, and straightforward setup, however needs more hands-on tutorials ".
 On the other hand, the top reviewer of TeamViewer writes "Allows us to access our devices on somebody else's network under their supervision, allaying security concerns".
-Blackboard Collaborate is most compared with Google Hangouts, whereas TeamViewer is most compared with TeamViewer Tensor, Microsoft Remote Desktop Services, Citrix Virtual Apps and Desktops, Zoom and GoToMyPC.
+Blackboard Collaborate is most compared with Zoom and Google Hangouts, whereas TeamViewer is most compared with TeamViewer Tensor, Microsoft Remote Desktop Services, Citrix Virtual Apps and Desktops, Zoom and GoToMyPC.
 See our Blackboard Collaborate vs. TeamViewer report.

 See our list of best Virtual Meetings vendors.